Wind chime: Mathematics of tubular wind chimes

 where W=ro-ri is the wall thickness and D is the average diameter D=ro+ri.

 For sufficiently thin-walled tubes the W2 term may be neglected, and for a given material, the main frequency is inversely proportional to L2 and proportional to the diameter D.

 For the main mode of vibration, there will be two nodes on the tube, where the tube is motionless during the vibration.
 These nodes will be located at a distance of 22.416% of the length of the tube from each end of the tube.
 If the tube is simply supported (not clamped) at one or both of these nodes, the tube will vibrate as if these supports did not exist.
 A wind chime will give the clearest and loudest tone when it is hung using one of these node points as the attachment point.
-These attachment points are also the same as used by other similar instrument such as the xylophone and glockenspiel.
+These attachment points are also the same as used by other similar instruments such as the xylophone and glockenspiel.